ruboerner/GravMag/README.md

 See the tutorial Jupyter Notebook in the folder `examples`.

 ## Functions
+Currently, the package is limited to the evaluation of the functions
 * `dipole`: Magnetic anomaly of a point dipole source
 * `mprism`: Magnetic anomaly of a prismatic body